Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-Uniaxial strain tests in the AB arterial tissue model are separately performed on intima, media and adventitia as follows: a single side of the tissue is fixed, while the rest is stretched up to a particular strain value, and the opposite side is fixed as well.
-Finally, energy minimisation is performed for the total interaction energy.
+Where $d$ is the distance between the centres of two interacting cells.
+The choice of the $6^{th}$ order follows the order of the analytical reduced polynomial strain energy function.
+The corresponding force coefficients are constrained to be non-negative to achieve a minimum of potential energy for each bond at $\varrho=0.$ For different layers of arterial tissue, separate sets of force coefficients and, thus, distinct bond forces are used.
+Uniaxial strain tests in the agent-based arterial tissue model are performed separately on intima, media and adventitia in the following manner: a single side of the tissue is fixed, while the rest is stretched up to a particular strain value, and the opposite side is set as well.
+The system of agents is then solved to find the final shape of the tissue with these boundary conditions.
 Afterwards, the forces applied to the fixed cells are summed up and divided by the cross-section area to measure the stress for the strain value.
-Figure \ref{fig:before_linear_force} presents a generated tissue sample of a single layer in an unstrained state, while Figure \ref{fig:after_linear_force} shows the tissue that is subjected to the uniaxial strain, with force coefficients $c_1=2.14$ and $c_2,\cdots,c_6 = 0$.
+Figure \ref{fig:before_linear_force} presents a generated tissue sample of a single layer in an unstrained state, while Figure \ref{fig:after_linear_force} shows the tissue that is subjected to the uniaxial strain, with force coefficients $\theta_1=2.14$ and $\theta_2,\cdots,\theta_6 = 0$.
 The values are selected to obtain a simple linear fit to the high-strain part of the media data shown in Figure \ref{fig:true_strain_stress}.

-The microscopic behaviour of the model arterial tissue strongly depends on the tissue structure, such as the radius of cells, their arrangement, and density of the tissue.
-A detailed investigation on the effect of density of the tissue on its macroscopic behaviour is presented in the supplementary material - appendix A.
+The microscopic behaviour of the arterial tissue model strongly depends on the tissue structure, such as the radii of cells, their arrangement, and density of the tissue.
+A detailed investigation of the effect of the density of the tissue on its macroscopic behaviour is presented in the supplementary material - appendix A.